MartinbianchoEduardo/azure-web-app/README.md

 ### People Page
 In the People page, you can:
--   **Add a Person**: Input the ID, Name, and Age in the corresponding fields and press the "Add" button.
+-   **Add a Person**: Input the ID, Name, and Age in the corresponding fields and use the "Add" button.
 The added person will appear in the list below.
--   **Reset the List**: To clear the list, simply press the "Reset" button.
+-   **Reset the List**: To clear the list, simply use the "Reset" button.

 ## CI/CD Pipeline with GitHub Actions
 The application includes a `.github/workflows/main.yml` file, which contains the configuration for the CI/CD pipeline.
 Upon every push to the [GitHub repository](https://github.com/MartinbianchoEduardo/azure-web-app), the following steps will be executed automatically:
-1. **Build**: An artifact of the application is built.
+1. **Build**: A build of the application is made.
 2. **Deploy**: The built application is deployed to Azure.

 ### Setting up the Deploy